This post may contain affiliate links. Please read our disclosure policy.

 Simple, wholesome ingredients are all that’s needed to make this green bean recipe.
 It’s naturally vegan and gluten-free.
 Here’s the lineup:

-• Green beans: We typically use frozen green beans for this recipe, however, you can use fresh too.
-String beans or French haricots vert are good options, if using fresh green beans.
+• Green beans.
+I typically use frozen green beans for this recipe; however, you can use fresh ones too.
+String beans, or French haricots verts, are good options when using fresh green beans.

 • Toasted sesame oil: Gives the beans a rich, nutty taste that’s totally delicious.